 Living Word Lutheran High School provides a fully accredited, comprehensive, college preparatory academic program.
 LWLHS offers a curriculum that prepares students for the demands of college, career, and beyond.
 Our 21st Century Classroom Initiative fosters student growth in creative problem-solving skills, productive collaboration, reading, writing, digital literacy, and critical thinking.
 Technology is integrated throughout the curriculum.
-Elements of online learning are incorporated into the traditional classroom experience to provide a real-world blended learning environment.
 With “Christ as our foundation,” it is understood that the Biblically Christian worldview will be part of each classroom and extra-curricular activity.

 College Prep Curriculum